-The Pathways Home Program works with young people whilst in custody and post-release in the community.
-Transitional workers offer pre-release support, planning, and long-term holistic case management in the community.
+The Pathways Home Program works with young people while they are in custody and post-release.
+Transitional workers offer pre-release support and planning, and long-term holistic case management in the community.

-Pathways Home supports young people in the following areas:
+Pathways Home supports young people in the following LGAs:

 - The Hills Shire

 We recognise the hurdles many young people face on release from custody.
 A history of involvement with the criminal justice system can make it difficult to access support services.
 We can visit and support young people in correctional or juvenile justice centres on a pre-release basis, and on an outreach basis in the community.

 Pathways Home puts the young person at the centre of case management.
 We provide respectful and culturally appropriate support in helping the young people achieve their goals.

 Corrective Services staff wishing to make a referral can access a referral form here.
 This form should then be emailed to email@example.com.
 Please contact CRC directly on (02) 9288 8700 or through our contact us page if you need more information.

 Young people in custody who would like to be referred to the service should contact relevant staff in their correctional centre or juvenile justice centre.
 This might be a SAPO, parole officer, juvenile justice worker or a case manager.
 NGO organisations can also refer on behalf of a young person.
 It is possible to self-refer by contacting us through the details on our contact us page.